MarcSerraPeralta/custom-keyboards/documentation/introduction.rst

 * How to get all the functionality of a full keyboard with less keys?
 * Ergonomic considerations when designing a custom keyboard

+Finally, there is a difference between creating a custom keyboard and creating a custom ergonomic keyboard.
+In the latter, it is important to know the reasons why each choice is made to improve the ergonomics so that one uses it correctly.
+For example, having a split keyboard can help with shoulder strain but not if placed very close together or very far appart.